This post was published inDoors & Hardware

 The 2007 edition of ANSI/BHMA A156.19 introduced a requirement for power assist and low energy power operated doors to be activated by a “knowing act.”
 The knowing act method may be a push plate actuator or non-contact switch mounted on the wall or jamb, the act of manually pushing or pulling a door, or an access control device like a card reader, keypad, or keyswitch.

-The standard also makes recommendations regarding the mounting location of a knowing act switch including the following:
+Prior to the 2019 edition, the standard also made recommendations regarding the mounting location of a knowing act switch including the following:

 The 2010 ADA Standards for Accessible Design and ICC A117.1 – Accessible and Usable Buildings and Facilities also contain requirements pertaining to the actuators for automatic doors.
 Clear floor space for a wheelchair must be provided adjacent to the actuator, and beyond the arc of the door swing.
 The mounting height is variable, depending on the reach range associated with the location of the switch, but the range recommended by the ANSI/BHMA standards is acceptable for most applications.
 Actuators must not require tight grasping, pinching, or twisting of the wrist to operate, and the operating force is limited to 5 pounds maximum.